Community Control Services

 Family intervention is offered at all levels of involvement with the Community Control Department.
 This is a multi-disciplinary team brought together to address the needs of youth and families in Allen County.
 The team works together to provide brief interventions and referrals to treatment or other community resources to ensure youth are successful in their homes, community and schools.
 The process of C.A.S.T. works to divert youth completely away from the juvenile justice system or from further involvement with the system.
 C.A.S.T. has been in place since 2002, first as a response to Domestic Violence and then expanding to become the community’s wraparound response for youth and families.

-C.A.S.T. meetings can be requested by parents, school representatives or by mental health or child welfare agencies.
-The multi-disciplinary team is comprised of the Court/Mental Health Liaison from Family Resource Center, (funded by the Mental Health and Recovery Services Board), the Community Advocate/Liaison from Allen County Children Services Board and a Juvenile Court representative.
+C.A.S.T. meetings can be requested by parents, school representatives or by Community health or child welfare agencies.
+The multi-disciplinary team is comprised of the Behavioral Health Navigator, (funded by the Mental Health and Recovery Services Board), the Community Advocate/Liaison from Allen County Children Services.
+A Juvenile Court representative and any other agency that may be of benefit to the youth/family.
 The Juvenile Court has seen success with the C.A.S.T. process and also recognizes the extensive behavioral health needs of some of the youth and families in the County.
-Future plans include expanding this program to a rapid response model in order to offer an alternative to placement in secure detention or official court involvement,

 School Success program